-Rarely has a first lady been greeted by the American people and the press with the approbation and warmth accorded to Barbara Pierce Bush.
-People are comfortable with her warm, relaxed manner and keen wit.
-With characteristic directness, she explained that people liked her because "I'm fair and I like children and I adore my husband."
+Rarely had a first lady been greeted by the American people and the press with the approbation and warmth accorded to Barbara Pierce Bush.
+Perhaps this was prompted by the image she called "everybody's grandmother."
+People were comfortable with her white hair, her warm, relaxed manner, and her keen wit.
+With characteristic directness, she said people liked her because they knew "I'm fair and I like children and I adore my husband."

-Barbara Pierce was born on June 8, 1925, and grew up in the suburban town of Rye, New York.
-She went to boarding school at Ashley Hall in South Carolina.
-It was at a dance when she was only 16 that she met George Bush.
-They became engaged just before he went off to war as a Navy torpedo bomber pilot.
-When George returned on leave, Barbara had dropped out of Smith College.
+Barbara was born in 1925 to Pauline and Marvin Pierce, who later became president of McCall Corporation.
+In the suburban town of Rye, New York, she had a happy childhood.
+She went to boarding school at Ashley Hall in South Carolina, and it was at a dance during Christmas vacation when she was only 16 that she met George H. W. Bush, a senior at Phillips Academy in Andover, Massachusetts.
+They became engaged a year and a half later, just before he went off to war as a navy torpedo bomber pilot.
+By the time George returned on leave, Barbara had dropped out of Smith College.
 Two weeks later, on January 6, 1945, they were married.

 You Might Also Like

 Podcast U.S. First Ladies: Making History and Leaving Legacies

 Since the founding of America, spouses and relatives have served as White House hostess, public servant, and unofficial presidential adviser....